Buying and Double Bass - New or Used?

 Getting an old bass back into a "playable" state might end up costing more than purchasing a new worry-free bass, why?

-Strings cost - New decent set of double bass strings cost between $180 - S$250
+Strings cost - A new set of decent strings cost between S$180-$280 at least.

-Bridge cost - A good bridge costs between S$350-S$500 depending on their brand and type.
+Bridge cost - A bridge costs between S$350-S$500 depending on their brand and type, have to check whether it includes workmanship.

 Miscellaneous cost - If this is your first bass purchase, you will need to get a decent bow, a stopper, a bass bag and rosin, should these not be included in the bundle offered by the seller.

 Repair cost - Open seams or cracks on the bass, stuck endpin, faulty tuning machine heads etc requires repair, estimated cost S$100-S$900.
-If the seam stays closed after fixing that's good, what if it opens up again?
+However, there will be a risk of the seam opening up again after the glue fix, or there might be a chance that a seam might open up somewhere else.

-Re-setup cost - If the action of the bass is too high (difficult to press the strings down), depending on the cause of issue (fingerboard sunk, fingerboard scoop, bridge too high), it might set you back several hundreds as well.
+Re-setup cost - If the action of the bass is too high (difficult to press the strings down), depending on the cause of issue (sunken fingerboard, fingerboard scoop, bridge/nut too high), it might set you back several hundreds as well.

-Even after reading all these, if you are still willing to set aside additional money (at least S$1000-S$1800, check the pricing of the new-same-model bass to ensure that you don't pay more than a new one after the fixes and miscellaneous stuff, otherwise isn't it better to get a new one instead?) to "repair and revamp" the used instrument, there are pros to getting a used double bass -
+Even after reading all these, if you are still willing to set aside additional money (at least S$1000-S$1800, check the pricing of the new-same-model bass to ensure that you don't pay more than a new one of the same tier after the fixes and miscellaneous stuff, otherwise the consideration is whether it would be more worth it to get a new one instead?) to "repair and revamp" the used instrument, there are pros to getting a used double bass:

-1) It is already "seasoned" and you can easily get the idea of the full range of timbre the bass is able to achieve.
+1) It is already "seasoned" and you can more easily get the idea of the full range of tonal possibilities the bass has to offer - provided it is well-maintained.

 2) It might be cheaper than the new ones of the same model (or more expensive depending on what upgrades has been done)